 Why Do Outreach?

-If you take a picture of your event, we can add it to the astro department outreach page.
 If you take pictures of students participating in your event, you will need to get permission from the students’ legal guardians.
 Get the teacher’s email, send them the pictures you want to use and the release form, and ask them to forward the form to the legal guardians of the students.

 Types of Outreach